openstack-archive/python-tatuclient/doc/source/user/shell.rst

 Using the command line tool
 ---------------------------

-With enough details now in the environment, you can use the designate client to create a domain and populate it with some records:
+With enough details now in the environment, you can use the tatu client to create a domain and populate it with some records:

 .. code-block:: shell-session

-   $ designate domain-create --name example.com. --email admin@example.com
+   $ tatu domain-create --name example.com. --email admin@example.com
    +-------------+--------------------------------------+
    | Field       | Value                                |
    +-------------+--------------------------------------+